Information For Parents & Families

 Help your children by knowing when and how to apply for Financial Aid.

-- File the FAFSA: This must be completed each year by February 15.
+- File the FAFSA: The priority submission deadline is November 15 of each year.
 Visit the FAFSA website to get started.

 - Read the Award Letter: Review the Award Notice from Pace University and then go on to the MyPace Portal to accept or decline any aid offered.

-- Understand the different types of aid offered, by reading the inserts included with the award notice or by viewing our video tutorials about Financial Aid.
+- Understand the different types of aid offered, by reading the financial aid booklet included with the award notice and/or by viewing our financial aid video tutorials.

 Find Financial Aid Resources